vcelis/cs253-wiki/README.md

 </ul>

 <h2>Caching</h2>
-<p>The NDB datastore API handles model query caching automaticly using memache.</p>
+<p>The NDB datastore API handles model query caching automatically using memache.</p>
 <p>The jinja2 environment is configured to use memcache to cache the html requests.</p>

 <h2>Security</h2>